 Guided by emotions, your nonverbal behavior affects the understanding of other people and how others understand and perceive you.

-If you are not aware of your feelings you are guided, you will not be able to express your needs and experiences.
+If you are not aware of your feelings you are guided, and you will not be able to express your needs and experiences.
 This can result in frustration, misunderstanding, and conflict.

 Control of emotions provides you with tools to understand others, yourself, and the messages you send.